Strandio Reference

 send-raw-cards

-Send a list of card
+Send a list of $cards.

 Accepts

-A (list card:agent:gall)
+A (list card:agent:gall).

 Produces